Eligibility Criteria To Open A Demat Account

 Demat Account Eligibility FAQs

-No, a minor cannot open a Demat account in India.
-As the eligibility criteria to open a demat account states that the individual must be over 18 years of age.
+No, a minor cannot open a demat account in India.
+The eligibility criteria to open a demat account state that the individual must be over 18 years of age.

 Yes, it is mandatory to have a bank account with an RBI-registered bank to open a Demat account in India.